The Evolution of Paint: A Look Back Through History

 Sustainability

-4. Reclaiming and reusing paint.
-Some companies and organizations collect unused paint for resale or donation to communities in need.
+4. Reclaiming unused paint for resale or donation to reduce waste.

 Final Thoughts